-The Sima del Elefante (TE) site is the southernmost cave in the Trinchera del Ferrocarril.
-The first archaeo-palaeontological work here was in 1986, consisting of a testpit to determine the characteristics of the infill, its archaeological potential and a rough chronology for the sedimentary deposits.
-Systematic excavation of the site began in 1996, and has continued uninterrupted down to the present day across a 32 m2 excavation area.
+The Sima del Elefante (TE) site is the southernmost cave in Trinchera del Ferrocarril.
+The first archaeo-palaeontological work done here was in 1986, consisting of a test-pit to determine the characteristics of the infill, its archaeological potential and a rough chronology of the sedimentary deposits.
+Systematic excavation of the site began in 1996 and has continued uninterruptedly to the present day across a 32 m2 excavation area.

-The stratigraphic succession at Sima del Elefante is 15m wide and 25m thick, with high degree of heterogeneity due to lateral and vertical lithological changes.
+The stratigraphic sequence at Sima del Elefante is 15 m wide and 25 m thick, with a high degree of heterogeneity due to lateral and vertical lithological changes.
 The sedimentary deposit is divided into 21 units, grouped in turn into three sedimentary phases.
 Palaeomagnetic analysis has detected polarity changes at the basis of unit TE17.
 Sediments below this unit from TE7 to TE16 have reversed polarity and have been assigned to the Matuyama subchron (> 780 ky).
 Analysis of cosmogenic cores shows that the age of sublevel TE9c in Sima del Elefante is 1.22 ± 0.16 Myr.
-These dates are consistent with biochronological data.
-On the basis of biochronological material, more recent units containing archaeo-palaeontological records of the site (TE18-TE19) have been attributed to the second half of the Middle Pleistocene, around 250-350 ky (OIS 9-8).
+These dates are consistent with the biochronological data.
+On the basis of biochronological material, more recent units containing archaeo-palaeontological records of the site (TE18-TE19) have been attributed to the second half of the Middle Pleistocene, around 250-350 ky ago (OIS 9-8).

 General view of Sima del Elefante site, lower levels (Photo: X.P.
 Rodríguez)

-Lower levels have yielded a rich faunal association incuding small animals such as birds, lagomorphs and beavers, as well as medium and large sized animals.
-The climatic and environmental reconstruction on the basis of faunal analysis indicates that the landscape around Sima del Elefante through the lower sequence (Early Pleistocene) included open habitats dominated by moist, wooded areas, large areas with permanent water.
+Lower levels have yielded a rich faunal association, including small animals such as birds, lagomorphs and beavers, as well as medium- and large-sized animals.
+The climatic and environmental reconstruction based on faunal analysis indicates that the landscape around Sima del Elefante through the lower sequence (Early Pleistocene) included open habitats dominated by moist, wooded areas, i.e. large areas with permanent water.
 In the upper units, equid remains are predominant, although remains of other herbivores and carnivores have also been found.
 For these units, the suggested landscape is a moist forest with open spaces and possibly drier and colder conditions than the Early Pleistocene units.

-Evidence of human activity has been documented in the Middle Pleistocene units and also in the oldest, Early Pleistocene units of Sima del Elefante.
+Evidence of human activity has been documented in the Middle Pleistocene units and in the oldest Early Pleistocene units of Sima del Elefante.
 By 2019, about 160 lithic artefacts had been located.
-To date, around 100 stone artefacts have been recovered from the Early Pleistocene Units.
-The main raw materials are of fluvial origin (quartzite, sandstone, quartz, as well as the limestone of the karst.
+To date, around 100 stone artefacts have been recovered from the Early Pleistocene units.
+The main raw materials are of fluvial origin (quartzite, sandstone, quartz, as well as the limestone of the karst).
 Also, both Cretaceous and Neogene chert were used.
 All the raw materials could have been found within a 2 km radius of the site.
 The most represented categories are related to knapped products (flakes and flake fragments).
 In 2013, a chert flake was unearthed in unit TE8, the oldest evidence of human activity found to date in Atapuerca.
-In the Early Pleistocene units, no pebble tools, handaxes or cleavers have been found.
+In the Early Pleistocene units, no pebble tools, hand axes or cleavers have been found.
 This assemblage has been assigned to Mode 1.

 Mandible of Homo sp. found at level TE9 of Sima del Elefante (Photo: J. Mestre)

 The Middle Pleistocene Units TE18 and TE19 have yielded 41 artefacts.
 Middle Pleistocene material includes a considerable use of sandstone, quartzite and Neogene chert.
 Knapped products, hammerstones and retouched flakes, among which sidescrapers and denticulates, predominate in this lithic assemblage.
-There are also one sandstone handaxe, one point and one cleaver.
+There is also one sandstone hand axe, one point and one cleaver.
 The lithic industry found on the Middle Pleistocene levels has been tentatively ascribed to Mode 2 (Acheulean).

-The Gran Dolina site (TD) is an 18 metre thick cave infill.
-Its stratigraphic succession was initially divided into 11 units, TD1 to TD11 from base to top.
+The Gran Dolina site (TD) is an 18-metre-thick cave infill.
+Its stratigraphic sequence was initially divided into 11 units, TD1 to TD11 from the base to the top.
 The first systematic archaeological excavations were carried out between 1981 and 1989 in a 30 m2 area on level TD10.
-Between 1990 and 1991, work focused on TD3-4, the earliest levels with evidence of human activity.
+Between 1990 and 1991, the work was focused on TD3-4, the earliest levels with evidence of human activity.
 A 9 m2 test was initiated in 1993.
-The results of this test pit led to the start of the horizontal excavation of Gran Dolina from 1996 onwards, which covered an area of more than 95 m2.
+The results of this test-pit led to the start of the horizontal excavation of Gran Dolina from 1996 onwards, which covered an area of more than 95 m2.
 In 2001, excavation began on a series of overhangs in the western part of this site due to the threat of their collapse.
 This work recovered material from levels TD4 to TD10.
-At present, unit TD10 in extension has been completely excavated (approx. 90 m2), and fieldwork is entering TD9 unit.
+Now, unit TD10 has been completely excavated (approx. 90 m2), and fieldwork is entering unit TD9.

 Aerial view of Gran Dolina (fron) and Galeria (back) sites (Photo: J. Mestre)